-There are about 1.446 billion vehicles on Earth in 2022.
+If you want to know how many cars are there on Earth here you go: There are about 1.474 billion vehicles on Earth in 2023.
 About 19% of those vehicles are in the United States.
 Let’s dig into more detail on how many cars are there in the world and other global automotive stats, including cars per capita.

 Most of the cars in the world are in Asia.
 It has over a third of all vehicles on this planet.
-Many people think of North America as obsessed with cars, but North America is in third place with total vehicles, behind Europe, which has 28% of the world’s vehicles.
-North America only has 24%.
+Many people think of North America as obsessed with cars, but North America is in third place.
+Europe, in second place, has 28% of the world’s vehicles while North America only has 24%.

 6).
 Africa: 26 million vehicles

 How many cars in the world, by world region

 Here is a breakdown of vehicles per capita by world region.

 1).
 North America: 0.71 vehicles per capita/710 vehicles per thousand people

 2).
 Europe: 0.52 vehicles per capita/520 vehicles per thousand people